AWS Certified Solutions Architect Associate Exam – SAA-C02 Study Path

 New SAA-C02 AWS Services that you should prepare for:

-If you are already preparing for the new exam version (SAA-C02), you should also know the following services:
+For the new exam version (SAA-C02), you should also know the following services:

 - AWS Global Accelerator